Dear clients, from Monday 12.10. office hours will be only:

+Assay Office as a body of the administration authority performs the state control in the field of hallmarking and precious metal testing.
 It was established by the Czech National Council Law No. 19/1993 Coll., about the Bodies of Administration Authorities of Czech Republic in the Field of Hallmarking and Precious Metal Testing, from which the Assay Office competences and duties are resulting.
-The provision of the financial refundment is included in the Law about Hallmarking and Precious Metal Testing (Hallmarking Act), No. 539/1992 Coll., and in the procedural Decree of the Federal Ministry of Economy (FME), No. 540/1992 Coll., according to which the Hallmarking Act is implemented.
+The provision of the financial refundment is included in the Law about Hallmarking and Precious Metal Testing (Hallmarking Act), No. 539/1992 Coll., and in the procedural Decree of the Ministry of Industry and Trade (MPO), No. 363/2003 Coll., according to which the Hallmarking Act is implemented.

-The tasks of the Assay Office are:
+- The tasks of the Assay Office are:

-to perform the hallmarking inspection at manufacturers and retailers of precious metal articles and impose sanctions against them where defects have been found;
+- to perform the hallmarking inspection at manufacturers and retailers of precious metal articles and impose sanctions against them where defects have been found;

-to test or in other way determine the fineness of the precious metal articles or other items made of precious metals;
+- to test or in other way determine the fineness of the precious metal articles or other items made of precious metals;

-to deal with the goods acquired by State according to special regulations or international treaties;
+- to deal with the goods acquired by State according to special regulations or international treaties;

-to carry out, if required, the expert activities in the hallmarking field, precious metal testing and analytical chemistry and in precious metal economy and to make comments on the proposals of the Czech technical standards in the field of testing and analytical chemistry of precious metals;
+- to carry out, if required, the expert activities in the hallmarking field, precious metal testing and analytical chemistry and in precious metal economy and to make comments on the proposals of the Czech technical standards in the field of testing and analytical chemistry of precious metals;

-to fulfil other tasks according to the Hallmarking Act or other special regulations.
+- to fulfil other tasks according to the Hallmarking Act or other special regulations.